moeidsaleem/party-manager/README.md

 ### Ticket Generator

-Ticket is generated based on the
+Ticket is generated for those who have already made booking and Ticket payment status is cleared.
+The system generates a QR-Code that contain the information with a Ticket Unique ID, made up complex encrpytion upto 8 number.
+000-000-00